Maha govt reduces security of ex-CM Fadnavis, Raj Thackeray | Politics

 The security of BJP's former minister Ashish Shelarhas been downgraded from 'Y-plus' to 'Y'.

-Meanwhile, state BJP spokesman Keshav Upadhye allegedthat the security of Fadnavis and other BJP leaders wasdowngraded out of ''political vendetta''.
+Meanwhile, state BJP spokesman Keshav Upadhye alleged that the security of Fadnavis and other BJP leaders has downgraded out of ''political vendetta''.

-''The decision shows what kind of a mindset thegovernment has, and it is unfortunate.
-During the COVID-19lockdown period, Fadnavis was travelling to the nook andcorner of the state, while Chief Minister Uddhav Thackeray wassitting at home,'' he claimed.
+''The decision shows what kind of a mindset the government has, and it is unfortunate.
+During the COVID-19lockdown period, Fadnavis was traveling to the nook and corner of the state, while Chief Minister Uddhav Thackeray was sitting at home,'' he claimed.

 Upadhye said Fadnavis was the first to reach Bhandarawhere 10 babies died in fire at a hospital on Saturday.